youngmijin/PracticeML/README.md

 2. Applying the (sub)optimal randomized classifier to the test data set.
 3. Generating figures showing the results.

-The function, GEFairHedge( ), is the implementaion of the algorithm in the papper.
+The function, GEFairHedge( ) (from Line 95 to Line 152), is the implementaion of the algorithm in the papper.

 ## Requirements